CPU Virtualization In IT Governance

 Real-World Applications of CPU Virtualization

-1. Cloud Computing: CPU virtualization is the backbone of cloud platforms like AWS, Azure, and Google Cloud, enabling them to offer scalable and cost-effective services to businesses of all sizes.
+1. Cloud Computing: Virtualized CPUs are the backbone of cloud platforms, enabling scalable and cost-effective infrastructure for businesses of all sizes.

-2. Disaster Recovery: Virtualized environments can be replicated and restored quickly, ensuring business continuity in the event of hardware failures or cyberattacks.
+2. Disaster Recovery: Virtual environments simplify backup and recovery processes, ensuring business continuity in the event of hardware failure or cyberattacks.

 Common challenges in cpu virtualization implementation